sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 The `Dataset` described above, `PascalVOCDataset`, will be used by a PyTorch [`DataLoader`](https://pytorch.org/docs/master/data.html#torch.utils.data.DataLoader) in `train.py` to **create and feed batches of data to the model** for training or validation.

-Since the number of objects vary across different images, the bounding boxes, labels, and difficulties cannot simply be stacked together in the batch.
+Since the number of objects vary across different images, their bounding boxes, labels, and difficulties cannot simply be stacked together in the batch.
 There would be no way of knowing which objects belong to which image.

 Instead, we need to **pass a collating function to the `collate_fn` argument**, which instructs the `DataLoader` about how it should combine these varying size tensors.
-As mentioned earlier, we will use lists.
+The simplest option would be to use Python lists.

 ### Base Convolutions